EddyLuten/bhreia.com/docs/campaigns/sessions/session-13.md

 Sah-Sauj used a spell to detect magic, but didn't notice anything magical outside.
 However, inside the forge building, they noticed a strong magical aura around the box part of the clock.
 Sah-Sauj asked Sophia about the obsidian they found in Phidippus' bag and Sophia told them that the stone is common in the bodies of survivors who came in contact with Amalchi.

 Tiran decided to open the box on the clock in order to take a look at what was inside.
 However, all he managed to do was bang a couple of dents into it.
 Thankfully, Sophia was available to open it up fairly easily, knowing the ins and outs of the thing she built herself.
 Inside of it you saw a metal spiderweb-like construction converging at an obsidian stone, glowing blue and vibrating at a high frequency.
-Sophia immediately noticed that this was't what the crystal normally looks like when they put the clocks together; it's supposed to be white, like a quartz stone.
+Sophia immediately noticed that this wasn't what the crystal normally looks like when they put the clocks together; it's supposed to be white, like a quartz stone.

 Tiran pulled the stone out and felt it vibrating in his hand, and it hurt quite a bit.
 But it felt familiar, similar to how the energy felt inside of the blue void that you were trapped in.

 Pasha asked for the stone, and the moment he touched it, had a sensation of being elsewhere, flying through the sky above a cloud covered jungle.
 Without being in control, he slowly descended through the jungle canopy until he found himself flying above the jungle floor and eventually following a path through this seemingly ancient jungle.
 Eventually, he came across a cliff bisecting the jungle, following the path along it.
 Until he came across Amalchi, standing on the cliff edge who told him he wasn't supposed to be there and tossed him off the cliff.
 Once he pierced the fog below, he found himself flying again.

 Everyone else simply saw Pasha stand in the middle of the room, slack-jawed, wide-eyed, and unresponsive.
-Tiran grabbed the stone from Pasha's hand and immediatly got hurt again, but Pasha seemed to be back, at least.
+Tiran grabbed the stone from Pasha's hand and immediately got hurt again, but Pasha seemed to be back, at least.
 Pasha relayed the dream to everyone and Gadot told him that he had a similar dream recently.
 Gadot, hoping to retrigger the dream, grabbed the stone from Tiran, but to him, the stone just hurt.

 Pasha concluded that Phidippus must still have some answers to his questions and believed him to still be around the forge somewhere.
 However, everybody was quite messed up from the battle and from touching the stone, and you all decided to rest for a while.